Submission

 This page describes how to manage submissions in a Taipy application.

-is created every time an entity (Scenario
+A Submission is created every time an entity (Scenario, a Sequence or a Task)

 is submitted for execution.
 It holds the list of jobs created during the submission process,